 By making a purchase, you give up the opportunity to use that money elsewhere.
 The value of the next best use of your money is called the opportunity cost.

-The global stock market has provided a 7.3% return (nominal) since 19003.
-It’s reasonable to expect a future long-term return of 7.3% annually.
-And it’s easy to do this via globally diversified indexed funds.
+The global stock market has provided a 7.3% return since 19003.
+It’s reasonable to expect global stocks to return of 7.3% annually over the long term going forward.
+It’s easy to access these returns via globally diversified indexed funds.

 Spending today comes at the opportunity cost of future wealth.
-Here are some examples:
+Here are some example assuming the historical global average return of 7.3%:

 - Eating your $10 lunch for 220 workdays per year will result in the lost opportunity for $143,800 in 25 years.